Srimathij/Indra_Bot/README.md

 4.Medical analysis

 # USP:
-Indra will assista human by asking  questions related to Ayurvedic immunity promoting measures.I've given multiple response with attractive images and informative screen shots!
+Indra will assist a human by asking questions related to Ayurvedic immunity promoting measures.I've given multiple responses with attractive images and informative screen shots!

 # Custom Payload:
 Additionaly I've added this custom payload for getting multiple response.